 Add Green Marble

 Most bathrooms incorporate white porcelain sinks, but if you want a modern take that ditches the glossy look, it’s all about the marble.
-Here, the deep green color and rectangle shape elevate the sink to a new level of chic.
+Here, the deep green color and rectangle shape elevates the sink to a new level of chic.
+The green ottoman in a matching shade completes the look.

 Mix Pink and Green